In recent years the impact of illicit wildlife trade (IWT) on species has reached unprecedented levels.

 This trade, estimated to be worth between $7 – 23 billion a year, is the world’s fourth most lucrative trafficking industry after drugs, humans and weapons representing a serious threat to the existence of some of our best loved species and the ecosystems on which they rely:

-- Asian elephants number under 50,000 individuals and are found in less than 10% of their former range.
+What is more, Asian elephant numbers are under 50,000 individuals and are found in less than 10% of their former range.

-- In our oceans many shark species are being driven to extinction as massive levels of overfishing, estimated at over 100 million individuals killed annually, takes its toll.
+In our oceans many shark species are being driven to extinction as massive levels of overfishing, estimated at over 100 million individuals killed annually, takes its toll.
+Overfishing drives over one-third of all sharks and rays toward a global extinction crisis.

 Wildlife trade is regulated through the Convention on International Trade on Endangered Species (CITES) to which 183 countries are signatories, and Delegates deliberate on issues that have a major influence on the fate of many species impacted by trade.
 ZSL conservationists work within CITES to support conservation of species threatened by trade.